25 desert island conversation questions

 There is also a desert island writing worksheet to accompany this activity.

-The questions for the desert island speaking activity –
+The desert island conversation questions are –

 How would you signal for help if you were stuck on a desert island?